The Last Olympian

-The Last Olympian is a fantasy-adventure novel based on Greek mythology by Rick Riordan, published on May 5, 2009.
+The Last Olympian is a 2009 American children's fantasy action-adventure middle grade children's fiction novel based on Greek mythology written by American author Rick Riordan.
 It is the fifth and final novel of the original Percy Jackson & the Olympians series and is the direct sequel to The Battle of the Labyrinth.
 The Last Olympian revolves around the demigod Percy Jackson as he leads his friends in a last stand to protect Mount Olympus.

 Upon release, the book received highly positive reviews from various critics.
 It was also the #1 USA Today bestseller, the #1 Wall Street Journal bestseller, and #1 Los Angeles Times bestseller.

 Plot

 While Percy Jackson is on a drive with Rachel Dare, he is approached by Charles Beckendorf, and the two head off to attack Luke's ship, The Princess Andromeda.
 Kronos, hosted in the mortal body of Luke, is not caught off guard because of a spy at Camp Half-Blood, and Beckendorf is killed in an explosion.
-Percy awakens later in his father Poseidon's underwater palace, which is under siege by the Titan Oceanus.
+Percy awakens in his father Poseidon's underwater palace, which is under siege by the Titan Oceanus.
 Percy wants to help fight, but Poseidon sends Percy back to Camp Half-Blood to hear the "Great Prophecy".
 Once there, Percy informs the camp of the spy and learns that the Olympians are fighting Typhon.
 Moreover, the Ares and Apollo cabins altercate over credit for a golden chariot they had successfully retrieved from Kronos last winter; Ares's head counselor, Clarisse La Rue swears that no one from their cabin will contribute to the war unless the credit goes to them.

 The following night, Percy leaves with Nico di Angelo, son of Hades, following a lead on how to defeat Kronos.
 After visiting Luke's mother in Westport, Connecticut, and talking with Hestia, Percy procures a blessing from his mother.
 He then descends into the Underworld to bathe in the River Styx and take on the curse of Achilles.
-Despite being betrayed by Nico in exchange for information on the boy's mother, Percy successfully uses his new invulnerability to defeat a small army of Hades's minions.
+Despite being betrayed by Nico in exchange for information on the latter's mother, Percy successfully uses his new invulnerability to defeat a small army of Hades's minions.

 Percy emerges from the Underworld in New York City, leaving Nico behind to convince his father to join the fight against Kronos.
 Percy calls the campers to help defend Olympus, as the gods refuse to end their struggle with Typhon.
 Just before the battle begins, New York City is affected by a powerful sleeping spell from Morpheus, Hecate, and Kronos.
 Despite being joined by Thalia's Hunters of Artemis, the Party Ponies, and a few other allies, the Olympian army struggles to hold back repeated assaults by the Titan army.
 Camp Half-Blood suffers 16 deaths.
-Annabeth herself is badly injured when she saves Percy from an attack by Ethan Nakamura that would have hit Percy in his Achilles' point.
+Annabeth herself is badly injured when she saves Percy from an attack by Ethan Nakamura that would have hit Percy in his Achilles' heel.